oliverjam/learn-react-testing/README.md

 You'll mostly need two methods the library exposes: `render` and `Simulate`. `Simulate` is just the same method we've been using from `ReactTestUtils`, re-exported by this library.

+**Note:**

+Simulate does _not_ simulate actual browser events.
+This means there are certain caveats, like simulating a click on a submit button will not trigger the form's submit event.
+Read [this section of the React Testing Library](https://github.com/kentcdodds/react-testing-library#fireeventnode-htmlelement-event-event) docs for a workaround.

 The `render` method does exactly what we've already been doing: creates a div and uses ReactDOM to render your component into it.
 If you're interested you can look at the [15 line source](https://github.com/kentcdodds/react-testing-library/blob/master/src/index.js).
 What's nice is that the method returns an object with the container div itself and a few helper methods for finding DOM nodes.

 Some of these are `getByText`, `getByLabelText` and `getByTestId`.
 The first will find nodes by text content, the second by label content (for inputs), and the third by `data-testId` attributes (for nodes that are hard to find by text).